mugahjohnseif/Miniproject-Metagenomics/README.md

 - Functional annotation using **Prokka**
      - Annotate genes and predict protein function
 - Antimicrobial Resistance gene Identification
-     - Search for AMR genes in the anotated data
+     - Search for AMR genes in the annotated data
 - Data visualization using **Krona**

 ### A summary report of the workflow is documented on the [Wiki page] with the following sections;